 Cotton Blend Yarn is an amazing fiber you must add into your yarn stash!
-I was shopping around on Lion Brand’s site (as I do more than I’d like to admit) when I noticed something.
-Lion Brand has a ton of 100% cotton and cotton yarn blends!
+I was shopping around (as I do more than I’d like to admit) when I noticed something.
+Lion Brand and Circulo have a ton of 100% cotton and cotton yarn blends!
 From acrylic cotton blends to one of my favorites, comfy cotton blend yarn, there are a ton of options for you to try if you want to crochet with cotton!

-So, I have rounded up a few of my favorite cotton and cotton blend yarns from Lion Brand along with patterns you can make with them!
+So, I have rounded up a few of my favorite cotton and cotton blend yarns from Lion Brand and Circulo along with patterns you can make with them!
 Keep scrolling through for learn more about these 100% cotton and cotton blend yarns and patterns to make with cotton!